Our Story

 Starting the Foundation

 As Julie recovered, Jean felt isolated in their experience with SJS, as the doctors told her it was so “rare” that she would “never meet another person with it.”
-However, Jean recalled two other children were hospitalized with SJS at the same time as Julie and couldn’t believe that it was as “rare” as they said.
+However, Jean recalled that two other children were hospitalized with SJS at the same time as Julie and couldn’t believe that it was as “rare” as they said.
 A year after Julie’s SJS, Jean created an SJS support group by connecting with another survivor’s family who went to the same pediatrician.

 Over the first year, the SJS support group slowly grew, and Jean recognized the need for a foundation to provide information and support on SJS.
 In 1996, Jean filed the paperwork for the first non-profit SJS Foundation, the Julie Foundation for Allergic Drug Reactions.
-She developed the first version of the SJS Foundation site as an AOL homepage and chatroom, and messages from around the world, began to flood in.
+She developed the first version of the SJS Foundation site as an AOL homepage and chatroom, and messages from around the world began to flood in.

 Spreading SJS Awareness